Exchange-Based Diffusion in Hb-Graphs: Highlighting Complex Relationships: Acknowledgments

 \section{Acknowledgments}

 This work is part of the PhD of Xavier OUVRARD, done at UniGe, supervised by Stéphane MARCHAND-MAILLET and founded by a doctoral position at CERN, in Collaboration Spotting team, supervised by Jean-Marie LE GOFF.
-A special thanks to André RATTINGER for the exchanges we have daily on our respective PhD.